dsld: A Socially Relevant Tool for Teaching Statistics: Discussion

 \subsection{Causal Models}

+Given the importance of causal inference in statistics courses, \texttt{dsld} provides two functions for this purpose: \texttt{dsldMatchedATE()} (analytical) and \texttt{dsldIamb()} (graphical).

-The function \texttt{dsldMatchedATE}, wrapping \texttt{Matching::Match} offers matched-pairs analysis \citep{huber}.
+The function \texttt{dsldMatchedATE()}, wrapping \texttt{Matching::Match}, conducts matched-pairs analysis \citep{huber}.
 Direct pairing can be done, or one may opt to use propensity scores, using either \texttt{glm} or \texttt{qeML::KNN} for a nonparametric k-Nearest Neighbors approach.

 Let's estimate the ``treatment effect'' of being female in a possible gender wage gap.
-We use the \texttt{svcensus} data, which includes information on individuals' age, education, occupation, income, weeks worked.
+We use the \texttt{svcensus} data, which includes information on individuals' age, education, occupation (mainly engineering fields), income, weeks worked.

 Men are estimated to earn \$9634.50 more than similar women, with a standard error of \$380.03.

 Using either logit or k-NN to predict gender, the estimated wage gap becomes: